appbaseio/reactivesearch/content/docs/reactivesearch/searchbox/Quickstart.md

 ---

-`SearchBox` offers a lightweight and performance focused searchbox UI component to query and display results from your ElasticSearch app (aka index).
+`SearchBox` offers a lightweight and performance focused searchbox UI component to query and display results from your Elasticsearch app (aka index).

 ## Installation